 FA may affect multiple systems of the body.
 People with FA may experience hematologic issues (including bone marrow failure and/or leukemia), endocrine (hormone) disorders, arms and hand abnormalities, gynecological and/or dermatological issues, difficulties with nutrition and/or hearing, and increased risk of solid tumors (cancer), especially of the head and neck.

-The best resource for information detailing the numerous complications caused by FA is the Fanconi Anemia: Guidelines for Diagnosis and Management.
+The best resource for information detailing the numerous complications caused by FA is the Fanconi Anemia Clinical Care Guidelines.
 Each chapter covers an issue listed above.
 Some FA patients respond well to androgens (male hormones), which stimulate the production of red blood cells, and often, platelets.
 Hematopoietic (blood-stimulating) growth factors may also be used to stimulate the production of white blood cells.

 An allogeneic hematopoietic stem cell transplantation (HSCT) is a medical procedure that destroys the stem cells in a patient’s bone marrow and replaces them with stem cells from a matched or partially matched related or unrelated donor’s bone marrow.
 At the present time, bone marrow transplantation is the only long-term cure for the blood defects in FA.
 Patients who have had a successful bone marrow transplant and, thus, are cured of the blood problems associated with FA, still must have regular examinations to watch for signs of cancer.